elastic/kibana/x-pack/plugins/actions/README.md

 ## Terminology

-Action Type: A programatically defined integration with another service, with an expected set of configuration and parameters.
+**Action Type**: A programatically defined integration with another service, with an expected set of configuration and parameters.

-Action: A user-defined configuration that satisfies an action type's expected configuration.
+**Action**: A user-defined configuration that satisfies an action type's expected configuration.

 ## Usage